jhumelsine/jhumelsine.github.io/_posts/2025-11-15-flyweight.md

 <img src="https://live.staticflickr.com/7295/14000278151_141357835b_b.jpg" alt="Flyweight Boxers" title="Image Source: https://www.flickr.com/photos/worldseriesboxing/14000278151/" width = "50%" style="padding-right: 20px;">

 # Introduction
 The Gang of Four (GoF) classify __Flyweight__ as a [Structural Pattern](http://refactoring.guru/design-patterns/structural-patterns), whereas I view it as a [Creational Pattern](https://refactoring.guru/design-patterns/creational-patterns), which is why I've included it in my [Creational Pattern Series](https://jhumelsine.github.io/2025/07/18/creational-design-patterns.html).
-Hopefully my reclassification wont cause too much confusion, since other sources classify and list Flyweight with the structural patterns.
+Hopefully my reclassification won't cause too much confusion, since other sources classify and list Flyweight with the structural patterns.

 Flyweight allows the client to create multiple instances of a Singleton-like class.
 I know that multiple instances of a Singleton sounds like an oxymoron, but hang in there for a bit.
-While Singleton only allows one instance for a class, Flyweight allows multiple attribute-specified instances of a class, but with the constraint that there can only be one instance for each set of unique attributes.
+While Singleton only allows one instance for a class, Flyweight allows multiple attribute-keyed instances of a class, but with the constraint that there can only be one instance for each set of unique attributes.

-I view Flyweight is an extension of the [Singleton Design Pattern](https://jhumelsine.github.io/2025/10/31/singleton.html), or maybe it might be more accurate to view Sington as a special case of Flyweight.
+I view Flyweight as an extension of the [Singleton Design Pattern](https://jhumelsine.github.io/2025/10/31/singleton.html), or maybe it might be more accurate to view Sington as a special case of Flyweight.
 While I'm not a fan of Singleton, I do tend to appreciate Flyweight.

 Though not included by the GoF, there is a creational pattern for this behavior: __Multiton__, which is a portmanteau of _Multiple_ and _Singleton_.
 Multiton describes __what__ it does.
 Flyweight describes __how__ it does it.
 I view them as two patterns for the same concept with two different perspectives: __What__ vs __How__.
 As I alluded to in my opening sentence, I think the GoF should have focused upon the creational aspect of this behavior and included it in the creational section as Multiton rather than their Flyweight structural classification.
 But since Flyweight is the name they chose, I'll stick with it for the rest of this blog.